EdwardRutz/react-hello-world/README.md

 - Refactored to use JSX and tags
 - Use tags instead of the createElement calls
 - A JSX expression wraps the class name in curly brackets {}
-- Refactored with babel before code will display.
+- Refactored/transpiled JSX with babel before code will display.